Haley sides with Alabama Supreme Court on IVF ruling: ‘Embryos, to me, are babies’ | News Channel 3-12

 While the unprecedented ruling does not prohibit IVF, it’s the first known case in which a US court said frozen embryos are human beings.
 Critics warn that the decision could make fertility treatment prices prohibitive for many families and could discourage medical providers from performing infertility treatments.

-Asked if she’s concerned how that could hurt people who are seeking IVF treatment, Haley called it an “incredibly personal issue,” adding, “This is one where we need to be incredibly respectful and sensitive about it.”
+Asked earlier in the day whether she’s concerned how that could hurt people who are seeking IVF treatment, Haley called it an “incredibly personal issue,” adding, “This is one where we need to be incredibly respectful and sensitive about it.”

 Haley, who labels herself as “unapologetically pro-life,” has often emphasized on the campaign trail that she believes Republicans and Democrats need to find a consensus on reproductive issues, specifically on abortion rights, such as banning later abortions and agreeing not to jail women who get them.